 Upon successful completion of this course, students will be able to:

-- 1) Engage in spoken interpersonal communication at the basic level of the Kumeyaay language. - 2) Plan and make basic oral presentations on topics of everyday life in the Kumeyaay language.
+- 1) Engage in spoken interpersonal communication at the low intermediate level of the Kumeyaay language. - 2) Plan and make oral presentations at the low intermediate level involving everyday topics in the Kumeyaay language.